 Here are a list of the negatives that are common among the amazon reviewers, as well as my review of that review.

 UPDATE: After 1.6 years of use, I can pretty confidently (hah, puns…) say that the main drawback of this treadmill is that it can overheat and smell bad after prolonged usage.
 Even allowing it to overheat, it still lasted me a good amount of time, and it wasn’t the motor that burned out, it was a diode on the power board.
-However, this problem can be sidestepped with an extended warranty, which is actually fairly cheap considering I’m likely going to burn out another treadmill because of the heavy usage.
+However, this problem can be sidestepped with an extended warranty (or a dedicated fan), which is actually fairly cheap considering I’m likely going to burn out another treadmill because of the heavy usage.
 I’m getting the SquareTrade 3-Year Fitness Protection Plan with my replacement.
 The “stops every half hour” wasn’t really that annoying and I got used to it.
 The motor did seem to suffer a bit over time in that I had to set the controller to higher speeds in order to get the same effective speed.
 But again, it lasted as long as I could have expected, and I’m buying another one to replace it.

 1) “It’s fragile.”
 Yes, it is very light, and definitely not for hardcore running or for individuals who weigh significantly over the rated 250lbs.
 But it’s more than fine for the 1mph walking that I recommend.
 You wouldn’t want to be sweating and running at your computer anyways, that’s just silly.
 I also chose this treadmill BECAUSE of it’s light weight.
 The top of the line desk treadmills are over 150lbs and seem too troublesome to move around easily.
 I see this lightweight attribute as a plus, actually.